 Congratulations on your new puppy!
-Now that you have your new four-legged family member home with you, you may start to realize some of the challenges that come with a puppy, including how to survive teething and nipping.
+This adorable, four-legged family member is going to bring you love and affection — and also some challenges, including how to survive teething and nipping.

-Puppies’ mouths are filled with about 28 teeny-tiny razors that seem to be attracted to your fingers or toes (especially when you’re sleeping, we bet!).
-Although an annoying behavior, this is something that’s completely normal for teething puppies and something you can train away.
+Puppies’ mouths are filled with 28 tiny, razor-sharp teeth that seem to be attracted to nipping at your fingers and toes.
+Although an annoying behavior, this is completely normal for teething puppies and something you can train away.

-Once your puppy is six months old, his baby teeth should have fallen out.
-If any remain, be sure to tell your veterinarian.
-They may need to be removed by a veterinary professional.
+Once your puppy is 6-months-old, his baby teeth should have fallen out.
+According to AKC Chief Veterinary Officer Dr. Jerry Klein, “You may find puppy teeth on the floor, although the puppy is likely to swallow most of the teeth.
+If you find that some don’t fall out, be sure to tell your veterinarian.
+They may need to be removed by a veterinary professional.”